udaykiran009/oneCCL/doc/rst/source/spec/completion.rst

 req
     requests the handle for communication operation being tracked is_completed
-    indicates the status: 0 - operation is in progress; otherwise, the operation is completed
+    indicates the status:

+      - 0 - operation is in progress
+      - otherwise, the operation is completed

 **C++ version of oneCCL API:**